neftjs/neft/index.coffee.md

 *Boolean* utils.isInteger(*Any* value)
 --------------------------------------

-Checks whether value is an integer.
+This function checks whether the given value is an integer.

 ```
 console.log(utils.isInteger(10));